jonifallon/docupaws-client/README.md

 I chose this as my capstone because, within the past month, both of my pets at home have been in the emergency room and vets office for urgent health issues.
 Because I wasn't at home, I didn't have information about their prescription meds, last shot dates, etc.  It would have been much easier to have their medical info available by using a site/app like this!

-I decided that I would create two resource tables in addition to user, one for the pet and one for the pet's prescription meds.

 ## Dependencies

 Install with `npm install`.